 Geometry of Meaning: Straight Lines vs. Radii

 The desk's form is the first signal to the visitor's brain.
-Strict, sharp angles and massive cubic forms (Brutalism) are ideal for banks and law firms: they beam sturdiness, law, and power.
-Conversely, soft radial forms and fluid lines (Bionics) suit tech companies and clinics, emphasizing flexibility and human-centricity.
-In 2026, we use parametric design to 'weave' brand DNA into the furniture structure, creating unique, unmistakable silhouettes.
+Strict, sharp angles and massive cubic forms are ideal for banks and law firms.
+Conversely, soft radial forms and fluid lines suit tech companies and clinics.
+In 2026, we use parametric design to weave brand DNA into the furniture structure, creating unique silhouettes.

 Materials as Symbols: What Does Stone Say?